To The Members of

 Report on the Audit of the Standalone Financial Statements

-We have audited the standalone financial statements of Starlite Components Limited("the Company") which comprise the balance sheet as at 31 March 2019 thestatement of profit and loss (including other comprehensive income) the statement ofchanges in equity and the statement of cash flows for the year then ended and notes tothe standalone financial statements including a summary of the significant accountingpolicies and other explanatory information.
+We have audited the standalone financial statements of Starlite Components Limited("the Company") which comprise the balance sheet as at 31 March 2020 thestatement of profit and loss (including other comprehensive income) the statement ofchanges in equity and the statement of cash flows for the year then ended and notes tothe standalone financial statements including a summary of the significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effect of matters described in the Basis forQualified Opinion section of our report the aforesaid Financial Statements give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies( Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at 31 March 2019and profit (including other comprehensive income) changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effect of matters described in the Basis forQualified Opinion section of our report the aforesaid Financial Statements give a trueand fair view in conformity with the Indian Accounting Standards prescribed under section133 of the Act read with the Companies( Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at March 31 2020 and its loss (including totalcomprehensive loss) and its cash flows for the year ended on that date.

-Basis for Opinion
+Basis for Qualified Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder Section 143(10) of the Companies Act 2013 (the Act).
-Our responsibilities underthose Standards are further described in the Auditor's Responsibilities section of our report.
-We are independent ofthe Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
+Our responsibilities underthose Standards are further described in the Auditor's Responsibilities for Audit ofthe financial statements section of our report.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules thereunder and we havefulfilled our other ethical responsibilities in accordance with these requirements and theCode of Ethics.
 We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our opinion.

 Emphasis of Matter